alexmhunt/cartograbirdportfolio/README.md

 # And we have liftoff!
 When I first laid my hands on this project, I was admittedly intimidated.
 I thought that I would have to program a whole flight physics system from scratch.
 Such is possible in Unreal, but as I worked on defining the player character's movement behavior, I found that Unreal had an existing movement API: the [CharacterMovementComponent](https://docs.unrealengine.com/en-US/API/Runtime/Engine/GameFramework/UCharacterMovementComponent/index.html).

 For a seven-week scope project, this API was a godsend.
-Instead of learning physics on the fly, I could focus more on the feel of the character movement controls and on the camera dynamics.
+Instead of learning detailed physics on the fly, I was able to focus more on the feel of the character movement controls and on the camera dynamics.
 Below is all the code I needed to get the player character off the ground:

 ```c++
 // Toggles flight mode on/off when ToggleFlight key pressed